1888–89 Aston Villa F.C. season: FA Cup

+Birmingham Cup

+When Ironbridge F.C. entered the Birmingham Senior Cup for the first time, after a surprise win over Burton Swifts, and a walkover over Derby Midland. they reached the semi-final of the Birmingham cup against Aston Villa at the latter's Wellington Road ground and went down 9–1, the Villans going on to win the final.
+The tie was meant to be played at Wolverhampton, but the Villans offered Ironbridge £20 and a friendly at Hill Top to switch to Aston, and the difference in the two sides was shown by the Villans including seven of the XI which played in the 1887 FA Cup Final, while the Ironsides' captain, Walter Baguley, was landlord of the All Nations pub in Madeley.

+Players

 On 1 October 1888 Archie Goodall signed for Aston Villa.
 Goodall's move from Preston North End was the first transfer during a season to be approved by the Football League.
 Goodall, playing at centre – half, made his Aston Villa debut on 13 October 1888, at Wellington Road, the then home of Aston Villa.
 Aston Villa defeated the visitors, Blackburn Rovers, 6 – 1 and Goodall scored the second of Aston Villa’ six goals.
-Goodall appeared in 14 of the 18 League matches played by Aston Villa from when Goodall joined the club and he scored seven League goals.
+Goodall appeared in 14 of the 18 League matches and scored seven League goals.
 Goodall played in defence, midfield and the forward–line for Aston Villa.
 Playing as a full–back/centre–half (four appearances) he was part of a defence-line that kept the opposition to one–League–goal–in–a–match once.
 Playing as a wing–half (five appearances) he was part of a midfield that achieved a big (three-League-goals-or-more) win once.
-As a forward (five appearances) he played in a front-line that scored three–League–goals–or–more on three separate occasions.
-Goodall' seven League goals for Aston Villa including two–League–goals–in–a–match twice.
+As a forward (five appearances) he played in a front-line that scored three–League–goals–or–more on three occasions.
+Goodall's seven League goals for Aston Villa included two–League–goals–in–a–match twice.
 Goodall scored both Villa goals against Wolverhampton Wanderers in a 2 – 1 win at Wellington Road on 24 November 1888.
 On 8 December 1888 Goodall scored the second and fourth goals as Villa defeated Notts County 4 – 2 at Trent Bridge, the then home of Notts County.